-The slow cooking method really enhances the flavours and they can be especially intense such as tomato flavoured meals.
-It also produces very tender dishes; even a cuttlefish which was slowly simmered was so tender it was possible to cut it with a fork.
+The slow cooking method really enhances the flavours, making them especially intense, especially tomato flavoured meals.
+It also produces very tender dishes; even cuttlefish, which slowly simmered was so tender it was possible to cut it with a fork.

-The aromas drifting through the kitchen were often mouthwatering.
-I often found myself unable to resist giving whatever was on the stove a quick stir needing to coax the scent of the meal into the air.
+The aromas drifting through the kitchen were often mouth-watering.
+I often found myself unable to resist giving whatever was on the stove a quick stir, needing to coax the aroma into the air.
 It also offered an opportunity to do a little taste test when nobody was looking.